agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/runtime/README.md

 ## 🎯 **Module Overview**

 The runtime module handles the injection of tool metadata and capabilities into agent contexts, enabling agents to discover and use assigned tools.
-It provides the bridge between the tool registry and agent execution.
+It provides the bridge between the tool registry and agent execution. **The key insight is that agents' AI automatically decides when to use tools in any method - users never call tools manually.**

 ## 🔧 **Key Features**